moebiussurfing/moebiusSurfing/README.md

 <br>

 **GitHub**:
 _My libraries/modules currently under development.
-Mainly openFrameworks add-ons._<br/>
+Mainly openFrameworks addons._<br/>

 **Instagram**:
 _Weekly/Monthly showcase of currently developing tools._<br/>

 **Itch.io**:
-_Binaries of my desktop apps for Windows under development.
-Ready to download and install._<br/>
+_Ready to download and install.
+Binaries of my desktop apps for Windows under development._<br/>

 **YouTube**:
-_Some creative code experiments, screencast of libraries/modules/add-ons and other archived stuff._<br/>
+_Some creative code experiments, screencasts of libraries/modules/addons and other archived stuff._<br/>

 **Twitter**:
 _Tweets of my released apps/tools, and feed from some creative coders and developers that I follow._<br/>